dropitlikecross/247livestream/instructions.md

 # ALSA
 This is the sound system used by linux.
 I wasn't able to get it working on the Azure Kernel so we will have to change to the Generic Kernel.
+''Note: This is only applies to Azure hosted servers and is a workaround''

 Check that you are on generic: